Abe Fortas: Gideon v. Wainwright

 In 1963, Fortas represented Clarence Earl Gideon in his appeal before the Supreme Court.
-Gideon, had been convicted by a Florida court of breaking into a pool hall.
+Gideon had been convicted by a Florida court of breaking into a pool hall.
 He could not afford a lawyer, and none was provided for him when he asked for one at trial.
 In its landmark ruling in Gideon v.
 Wainwright, the Supreme Court held for Gideon, ruling that state courts are required under the Sixth Amendment to provide counsel in criminal cases for defendants unable to afford their own.
-Fortas's former Yale Law School professor, longtime friend and future Supreme Court colleague, William O. Douglas praised his argument as "probably the best single legal argument" in his 36 years on the court.
+Fortas's former Yale Law School professor, longtime friend and future Supreme Court colleague, William O. Douglas praised his argument as "probably the best single legal argument" in Douglas's time on the court.